 The variable amount, which depends on mileage, is just a part of the total reimbursement.
 The fixed part of the payment that covers the ownership expenses does not change, no matter how many miles an employee drives.

 Such a combination means less budget fluctuation and under-or over-compensations.

-You can calculate the fixed part of FAVR reimbursement by adding the fixed vehicle ownership costs, including:
+You can calculate the fixed part of FAVR reimbursement by adding the fixed vehicle ownership costs, including

 depreciation for the standard vehicle,